Brand/Model: Blueridge BR-163A

 This is a 000-size guitar that’s comparable to Martin’s auditorium size guitar.
 However, auditoriums follow suit with a 24.9 inch scale, and this guitar has a long 25.5 inch scale that technically makes it an OM (Orchestra Model) guitar.
 However, despite the long scale of the 163A guitar, it maintains the 000-size neck with its slim with its narrow design and string spacing.

-This is a guitar that despite its size, it won’t bottom out on sound no matter the circumstance.
+This is an acoustic guitar that despite its size, it won’t bottom out on sound no matter the circumstance.
 The deeper you dig, the louder it gets, and tone doesn’t diminish with it.
 With the complexity of its tonal range, it more than does its vintage counterparts justice.

 - 000 size